 I am an historian of the Holocaust.
 Immigration is good.
 Therefore, immigration restrictionists are kind of like Nazis.

 In no way does Browning attempt to explain why it is unacceptable to support reducing annual admissions from one million a year to 750,000, or 500,000, or at all.
 Or why it is wrong to institute a merit-based admission system, and to get rid of a visa lottery that was instituted to help the Irish.
 He doesn’t distinguish between legal and illegal immigration, or clarify whether it’s acceptable, in his view, to reduce admissions of guest workers, or to seek an end to illegal immigration.
-He does hint at an acceptance of de facto open borders, writing that the “prioritization of 'law and order' over individual rights” when it comes to immigration is “illiberal.”
+He does hint at an endorsement of de facto open borders, writing that the “prioritization of 'law and order' over individual rights” when it comes to immigration is “illiberal.”

 Browning repeats the canard propagated by immigration expansionists that ending catch-and-release policies by detaining illegal aliens at the southern border violates U.S. asylum law.
 The truth is that very few illegal aliens from Central American have legitimate asylum claims, and such claims should have been made in the first country they entered after leaving their own.
 Those who have been detained entered the U.S. illegally and are held in comport with the law.
 This doesn’t prevent Central Americans from making defensive asylum claims.
 It does prevent them from being released to disappear into the interior of the United States.
 And it is important to point out that most minors who are in the custody of the U.S. government came into the country unaccompanied by any adult.